The privacy of our visitors to http://localhost/neat-revenue is important to us.

-To pay your purchase, you must provide your name, first name, postal address, email address, country and your payment details, ie the number of your credit card, the name of the cardholder, the validity date and the security codes, in order to process your payment.
-You may also be required to provide the name of your carrier, the model of your mobile phone and a valid mobile number so that you can provide purchase instructions directly through your mobile phone.
+To pay your purchase, you must provide your name, first name, postal address, email address, country, and payment details, ie the number of your credit card, the name of the cardholder, the validity date, and the security codes, in order to process your payment.
+You may also be required to provide the name of your carrier, the model of your mobile phone, and a valid mobile number so that you can provide purchase instructions directly through your mobile phone.

 1.4 Joining our Newsletter

-When you create a FREE Account or download FREE material from us, you give your consent to receive future communications about new products, services and promotions.
+When you create an account or download material from us, you give your consent to receive future communications about our and/or third parties’ products, services, and promotions.

-When you fill in your email to receive free content (opt-in), you give your consent to receive newsletters about new products, services and promotions.
+When you fill in your email to receive content (opt-in), you give your consent to receive newsletters about our and/or third parties’ products, services, and promotions.

 2. How do we protect your Personal Data?